Skip to main content

 Documenting the Need for Male Hormone Optimization

 When a man is diagnosed with hypogonadism, the doctor’s letter must build a case that is both quantitative and qualitative.
 It must present the objective data of low testosterone alongside a clear picture of its impact on daily function.
-The Endocrine Society’s provide a robust framework for what this documentation should include, emphasizing the need for both consistent symptoms and unequivocally low lab values.
+The Endocrine Society’s clinical practice guidelines provide a robust framework for what this documentation should include, emphasizing the need for both consistent symptoms and unequivocally low lab values.

 The physician’s narrative should meticulously connect the patient’s reported symptoms to the known effects of androgen deficiency.
 This creates a powerful justification for Testosterone Replacement Therapy (TRT) as a means of restoring physiological and occupational function.